soodoku/partisan_vision/readme.md

 ## Partisan Vision?
 Impact of Partisanship on Visual Evaluative Tasks

-Do partisans see things differently?
-We test the hypothesis with two different experiments and a survey.
-In the experiments, we manipulate who has [written a piece of text](data/treats/Mistakes_Dem.png), or [parked the cars](data/treats/Parking_Lot_Dems.png) and ask respondents to estimate the number of errors.
-And on the survey question, we ask respondents to count [how many people are wearing a mask at a Trump rally](data/treats/trump_rally.mp4).
-We find that the differences are consistently small.
+Do partisans `see' different things?
+We test the hypothesis using simple evaluation tasks.
+In two survey experiments, we manipulate who has [written a piece of text](data/treats/Mistakes_Dem.png), and [parked the cars](data/treats/Parking_Lot_Dems.png) and ask respondents to estimate the number of errors.
+In a survey, we ask respondents to count [how many people are wearing a mask at a Trump rally](data/treats/trump_rally.mp4).
+We find that partisan bias is generally small.

 <img src="data/treats/Parking_Lot_Dems.png" width=50%>